JFPinto1306/Beyond-Gravity-Case-Study/README.md

     - `start_time`: Start of date range (ISO format)
     - `end_time`: End of date range (ISO format)
   - `GET /earthquakes/{id}`: Get details of a specific earthquake.

+> **Note on `.env` file**:
+> Normally, committing a `.env` file to version control is a security risk because it may expose sensitive credentials.
+> In this case study, the `.env` file is included in the repository for simplicity and to ensure the project runs **out of the box** without extra setup steps.

 ## Walkthrough